We can all thank the IT crowd for bringing this phrase to the attention of so many, yet did you know that restarting works?

-I guarantee every one of you, when you have called I.T support, either at work or for your home Internet would have heard those words and then rolled your eyes.
+I guarantee every one of you, when you have called IT support, would have heard those words and rolled your eyes.

 You open programs, then you close programs.
-Perhaps you install or or remove software or applications.
-Your Internet browser could be open for hours, or even days, at a time.
-Lots of other things stop and start as well – things that you never see for yourself.
+Perhaps you install or remove software or applications.
+Your internet browser could be open for hours, or even days, at a time.
+Lots of other things stop and start as well that you never see for yourself.

 Can you visualise how much is going on in the background that you are not aware of yet?
 We use our computers a lot, especially over the course of several days or more.

-What you might not realize is that a lot of what you and your operating systems does is leave a footprint, usually in the form of background processes, that you don’t really need running anymore, or programs that didn’t quite close all the way.
+What you might not realise is that a lot of what you do leaves a footprint, usually in the form of background processes that you don’t really need running anymore, or programs that didn’t quite close all the way.

-All of these “leftovers” can hog your resources – particularly the RAM and hard disk.
+All of these “leftovers” can hog your resources – particularly the memory and hard drive.

-When you reboot your computer, every single program and process ends as the power leaves your computer during the restart process.
+So, when too much has gone on, that’s when problems start to appear.
+Yet, when you reboot you computer, every single program and process ends as the power leaves your computer during the restart process.

-Once your computer starts back up, you have a clean slate of sorts again and, more often than not, a faster, better working computer – and more often than not, the issue you were facing has resolved itself.
+Once your computer starts back up, you have a clean slate again and often a faster, better working computer, with any small issues having resolved themselves.